London auction houses target buyers worldwide with Monet, surrealists

 LONDON The London auction scene is gearing up for another big season, with the two biggest auction houses targeting buyers around the world for evening sales in February expected to generate several hundred million pounds.

-Sotheby's is offering a view of Venice by French impressionist Monet for an estimated 20-30 million pounds ($30 million-$45 million) as part of February evening sales it says could bring in as much as 202 million pounds overall.
+Sotheby's is offering a view of Venice by French impressionist Monet for an estimated 20-30 million pounds as part of February evening sales it says could bring in as much as 202 million pounds overall.

 Rival Christie's expects its main surrealist, modernist and impressionist lots to fetch up to 134 million pounds in the same month.